 Who are the Middle Class and What Values do They Hold?
 Evidence from the World Values Survey

-This paper examines key determinants of class status and the relationship between class status and values.
-We show that class status is largely determined by factors related to higher incomes, but is highly divergent among regions.
-Higher class status is significantly correlated with values that are more likely to foster economic growth.
-However, political activism is to a greater degree driven by the middle class rather than the upper class or the lower class.
-This indicates that the middle class may have special importance in demanding greater political accountability.
-Thus, policies that raise class status through education and better jobs may be highly important to creating a society with values that can contribute to higher economic growth.
-However, higher income may have to be assessed against the need to have a larger and more politically vocal and active middle class that can place checks on government behavior.
-In general, the large variation across regions in values indicates that the social and cultural make-up of a country may factor into whether a country has more values that are more conducive to economic growth.
-This may indicate that there are deeper and more complex issues that cannot simply be resolved by policies that attempt to increase income and move people up in class status.
+This paper examines key determinants of class status and the relationship between class status and more progressive values.
+It finds that class status is largely determined by factors related to higher incomes, but is highly divergent among regions.
+In general, higher class status is significantly correlated with more progressive values that likely contribute to higher economic growth.
+However, the middle class appears to have a greater role in political activism compared to the poor and upper classes, indicating that the middle class may be especially crucial in demanding greater political accountability.
+Thus, policies raising one’s class status through education and better jobs are likely important to creating a society with more progressive values that can contribute to higher economic growth.

 - Related Literature

 - Data and Descriptives

 - Determinants of Identifying Oneself as Belonging to a Certain Class

 - Attitudes and Values of the Middle Class